openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

-Title: Pre Publication
+Title: Editor Guide - Pre-publication

-# Pre Publication
+# Editor Guide - Pre-publication

 The Pre Publication stage of the workflow takes you through the last checks before publication, going through each of these final elements